ciscoheat/superforms-web/src/routes/flash-messages/+page.md

 ### flashMessage.onError

-If a form error occurs, which happens when `throw error(...)` is thrown in a form action (and use:enhance is added to the form), the `flashMessage.onError` callback can be used to transform it into your flash message type, so you can display the error at the flash message instead of in `form.message`.
+If a form error occurs, which happens when `error(...)` is called in a form action (and `use:enhance` is added to the form), the `flashMessage.onError` callback can be used to transform it into your flash message type, so you can display the error at the flash message instead of in `form.message`.